Near threatened and least concern species

 - there is insufficient information about the wildlife to conclude whether the wildlife is common or abundant or likely to survive in the wild.

-The Governor in Council may classify a species as least concern by amending the Nature Conservation (Wildlife) Regulations 2006 where the above criteria under the Nature Conservation Act 1992 have been met.
+The Governor in Council may classify a species as least concern by amending the Nature Conservation (Animals) Regulations 2020 where the above criteria under the Nature Conservation Act 1992 have been met.

 All animals previously listed as Common are now listed as Least Concern.

-All plants, birds, reptiles and amphibians indigenous to Australia, other than those that are extinct in the wild, endangered, vulnerable or near threatened wildlife, are least concern wildlife.
+All plants, birds, reptiles and amphibians indigenous to Australia, other than those that are extinct, extinct in the wild, critically endangered, endangered, vulnerable or near threatened wildlife, are least concern wildlife.